codemonger-io/passquito/README.md

 ##### Cross-device authentication

-A *user* may sign in to *your app* with a *passkey* in another device through cross-device authentication.
+A *user* may sign in to *your app* with a *passkey* stored in another device through cross-device authentication.
 In cross-device authentication, Step 8 through Step 12 will be replaced with the following steps:

 1. The *user* selects authentication with *another device*.